-In circumstances where a customer appoints another person as an account signatory e.g. an expatriate appointing a member of his family, or company directors appointing a non-director as a signatory, or granting power of attorney in favour of an individual, full CDD procedures should also be carried out on the new account signatory or attorney in accordance with paragraph 13 of the Code or Part 4.6.3 and 4.6.4 of this Handbook.
+In circumstances where a customer appoints another person as an account signatory e.g. an expatriate appointing a member of his family, or company directors appointing a non-director as a signatory, or granting power of attorney in favour of an individual, full CDD procedures should also be carried out on the new account signatory or attorney.